-Is Islam Makhachev as good as Khabib?
+Is Islam Makhachev better than Khabib?

 The question a lot of MMA fans ask is how good is Islam Makhachev?
 Can he take over the lightweight division following Khabib’s retirement from the UFC?
 Is Makhachev as good and dominant as his best friend (Islam and Khabib are not related) and training partner Khabib Nurmagomedov?